 If you are interested in becoming a registered childminder, information is available by clicking here.

 Early years funded free entitlements for 2, 3 & 4 year olds

-Children aged 2, 3 and 4 are entitled to free early education and childcare.
+Children aged 2, 3 and 4 are entitled to funded early education and childcare.
 For 2 year olds, this is based on your child’s circumstances or family income.
 All 3 & 4 year olds are entitled to a universal entitlement of 570 hours (maximum of 15 hours a week).
 Eligible 3 & 4 year olds are also entitled to an extended entitlement of an additional 570 hours, (a maximum total of 30 hours a week).